nmeri17/suphle-docs/src/docs/v1/routing/index.md

 Routing is one of most frameworks' strongest focal points.
 It's the location from which core components such as authentication, authorization, controllers and middleware are exposed by developer.
 It'll otherwise be duplicitous to introduce those components elsewhere and apply relevant routes to them.

-That being the case, Suphple takes them a step further as the location for defining [flows](/docs/v1/flows) and response types.
+That being the case, Suphle takes them a step further as the location for defining [flows](/docs/v1/flows) and response types.
 However, we won't examine all of that in this chapter.
 This one will only equip you with all you need to translate user requests to their controllers

 ---
 Routing consists of definining [controller](/docs/v1/controllers) adapters i.e. portals between an incoming request and its execution.
 This means that for all the power controllers are known to wield, they are answerable to what is being dictated from route definitions.
 As will soon be seen with route collections, one can plug in various co-existing controller implementations as the need may be.

 ## Route collections
 These are classes where routes/paths are defined.
-Route collections can either implement the `Suphple\Contracts\RouteCollection` or preferably, extend `Suphple\Routing\BaseCollection` which should be the base class for your lower level collections.
+Route collections can either implement the `Suphle\Contracts\RouteCollection` or preferably, extend `Suphle\Routing\BaseCollection` which should be the base class for your lower level collections.

 ## Defining paths